4an70m/apex-inversion-of-control/README.md

 ## TriggerContext
 Class encapsulates all trigger-related static variables and makes them instance.
 Allows to have and abstraction layer between what handler gets from Trigger as well as allows creating mocks in unit tests.
-Fiels, pulled from Trigger static variables:
+Fields, pulled from Trigger static variables:

 - List<SObject> newList
 - Map<Id, SObject> newMap